js302/ReStore/README.md

 **Notes:**

-- GitHub has file size limits (recommended max 50MB per file, hard limit 100MB)
+- GitHub has file size limits
 - This storage option is best for configuration files, scripts, and smaller backups
 - For large file backups, consider using Git LFS or another storage provider
 - Keep your token secure - it provides write access to your repository